plexoos/cnipol/README.md

 output of the program, a PHP file with information about the measurement and results to display on the web, and a file with calibration results.

-To analyze an alpha or pulser measurement use the --alpha option:
+To analyze a detector energy response to alpha-particles (a.k.a. alpha calibration) or a special test pulse measurement use the `--alpha` option:

     asym --alpha -r <meas_id>